Lerici

-Lerici (Lerxi, locally Lerze) is a town and comune in the province of La Spezia in Liguria (northern Italy), part of the Italian Riviera.
+Lerici (Lerxi, locally Lerze) is a comune in the province of La Spezia, in the Italian region of Liguria, part of the Italian Riviera.
 It is situated on the coast of the Gulf of La Spezia, 8 km southeast of La Spezia.
 It is known as the place where the poet Percy Bysshe Shelley drowned.
-The town is connected by ferry to the Cinque Terre and Portovenere.
+The town is connected by ferry to the Cinque Terre and Porto Venere.

 One of the main sights of Lerici is its castle which since its first founding in 1152 was used to help control the entrance of the Gulf of La Spezia.
-Today the castle contains a museum of palaeontology.
+For a long time, the castle contained a museum of palaeontology inspired by a local lad (Walter) finding dinosaur bones in the region.

 History

 The origins of the town date back to the Etruscan period.
 In the Middle Ages the town came under Genoese control.
 After it had been sold to Lucca, it became involved in a series of conflicts between Genoa and Pisa, as it was on their common border.
 In 1479, the town came under Genoese sway for good.